PaoloGiraudi/good-enough-metronome/README.md

 Simple metronome built with Svelte, Typescript and DaisyUI.

-Precition could be probably improved but I would say it is _good enough_
+Precision could probably be improved but I would say it is _good enough_

 ## Features